CASA is Here for You

 - Review captioning when available.

-- Use faculty office hours just as you would for an in person course to ask a question or get clarification.
+- Use faculty office hours to ask a question or get clarification.

 Tips for online lectures video specific strategies on how to take notes and learn from recorded lectures

 Effective test preparation and study strategies contribute to greater productivity, higher grades and reduced stress.